abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/E2T1S2.png)

-1. In review, your order page, enter the billing information and click on **Save**.
+1. In review, your order page, enter the billing information and click on **Save billing information**.

    > **Note:** If the **Install it for free** button is greyed out  with the message **You’ve already purchased this on all of your GitHub accounts**, this indicates Azure Boards integration is already used in your account.
 Follow the steps below, and please proceed from step number 4.